 For more on small business payroll, see these resources:

 Yes.
 The most common payroll taxes include CPP/QPP, EI, and income tax.
+In Canada, you also need to account for both federal and provincial/territorial income tax.

 Late or incorrect remittances can lead to penalties and interest charges.
 Mistakes on paycheques also cause stress for both you and your employees.
+At the end of the year, payroll tax amounts are reported via mandatory T4s, T4As, and RL-1s.

 At Huumans, we want to be helpful and accurate, but we also want to be upfront.
 This blog helps you make sense of payroll — it doesn’t replace your accountant, bookkeeper, or lawyer.
 We do our best to keep things accurate, but if you catch something off, let us know and we’ll fix it.
 And if we link to other sites, that’s just us sharing resources — what they say is on them, not us.